iqtree/iqtree.github.io/doc/Substitution-Models.md

 Moreover, IQ-TREE supports arbitrarily restricted DNA model via a 6-digit code, e.g. with option `-m 120120+G`.

->**NOTICE**: The last digit in this code must always be `0`.
+>**NOTE**: The last digit in this code must always be `0`.
 It corresponds to G-T rate which is always equal to 1.0 for convenience because the rates are relative.

 If users want to fix model parameters, append the model name with a curly bracket `{`, followed by the comma-separated rate parameters, and a closing curly bracket `}`.
 For example, `GTR{1.0,2.0,1.5,3.7,2.8}` specifies 6 substitution rates A-C=1.0, A-G=2.0, A-T=1.5, C-G=3.7, C-T=2.8 and G-T=1.0.